peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         object key,
         object valueOb);

  Adds a new key and its value to this CBOR map, or adds the value if the key doesn't exist.

  NOTE: This method can't be used to add a tag to an existing CBOR object.
-To create a CBOR object with a given tag, call the `CBORObject.FromObjectAndTag`  method and pass the CBOR object and the desired tag number to that method.
+To create a CBOR object with a given tag, call the  `CBORObject.FromObjectAndTag` CBORObject.FromObjectAndTag method and pass the CBOR object and the desired tag number to that method.

   <b>Parameters:</b>

  * <i>key</i>: An object representing the key, which will be converted to a CBORObject.
 Can be null, in which case this value is converted to CBORObject.Null.